This Memorial Day weekend marks the anniversary of the Colonial Fire.

 The Tragedies Before The Colonial Fire

 On August 30th, 1878 a gala was held to benefit the victims of Yellow Fever in the Southern United States.
 Shortly before 6 in the evening a fire ignited in the cupola of the structure and the building quickly burned to the ground as there was no fire department on the island at the time.
-Despite residents efforts to slow the fire with a bucket brigade, the structure was a total loss and burnt to the foundation.
-It was rumored that 4 men smoking in the area may have been the cause of the tragic fire but it was never proven.
+Despite the resident’s efforts to slow the fire with a bucket brigade, the structure was a total loss and burnt to the foundation.
+It was rumored that 4 men smoking in the area may have been the cause of the tragic fire, but it was never proven.

 The Colonial combined with the construction of Perry’s Victory & International Peace Memorial and the Centennial Celebration of the Battle Of Lake Erie brought thousands of excited tourists to the island eager to share in the fun.
 Little did anyone suspect that the next few years would have such a devastating effect on Put-in-Bay as prohibition reared its ugly head.